 Our Biochemistry degree with Preliminary Year is a four-year course.
 The Preliminary Year covers key topics in Biology, Chemistry and Mathematics and leads to a BSc in any of the subjects offered by the School of Biosciences.
-The purpose of the Preliminary Year is to provide students who don’t have a sufficient background in science with the basis of scientific knowledge to enable them to thrive in the year one curriculum and beyond.
+The preliminary year is designed for students who don’t have a sufficient background in science, and it will provide you with the knowledge and understanding needed to thrive in the year one curriculum and beyond.

-Biochemistry is the study of biological systems at the molecular level and it has a rich history of scientific discoveries, from enzymology and metabolic pathways to the discovery of genes and the structure of DNA.
-Today the subject embraces important new areas, such as genomics, systems and synthetic biology.
+Biochemistry is the study of the molecular basis of life.
+It is a subject that has a rich history of scientific discoveries, from enzymology and metabolic pathways to the discovery of genes and the structure of DNA.
+Today the subject embraces important new areas, such as genomics and genome editing, synthetic biology and protein engineering.

-During your degree, you will learn the key role that biochemistry contributes to advances in all biological disciplines, including medicine and biotechnology.
-You will receive extensive hands-on training in laboratory and (depending on module selection and availability) field research techniques, and develop widely transferable skills in computing, statistics, data analysis and presentation.
+Through this course, you will learn how biochemistry and biomolecular sciences contribute to advances in all biological disciplines, including medicine and biotechnology.
+You will receive extensive hands-on training in laboratory techniques, and gain practical experience of widely transferable skills in computing, statistics, data analysis and presentation.

-This programme offers a high degree of flexibility giving you the freedom to shape your academic experience.
+This programme offers a high degree of flexibility, offering you the freedom to shape your academic experience.
 You can choose to specialise in a particular area or to maintain a wide breadth of learning and explore the interdisciplinary research that underpins much of the School’s success.

 |Typical places available||The School typically has approx 415 places available.|